urbit/urbit/pkg/hs/urbit-uruk/skew.md

 same sequence of input events.
 Because it is so small and simple because it is "tiny and diamond-perfect", any motivated college student should be able to write their own compatible interpreter instead of relying on one built by others, like the aspirations of the Cypherpunks of old.
+Contrast this to something like the JVM, whose size and complexity make construction of ammeature runtimes infeasible.

-Once a user can, in principle, understand every layer of the system from the bottom to the top, they have sovereignty in a way that they don't with the current software stack which is incomprehensible.
+Once a user can, in principle, understand every layer of the system from the bottom to the top, they have sovereignty over their computing in a way that they don't with the current software stack which is incomprehensible.

 This leads to the following system requirements: